-Whether you are looking to join us in the short-term for a mini-pupillage or are seeking a more long-term association with Chambers, all applications will be considered in accordance with our Tenancy & Pupillage Handbook and Chambers’ Equality & Diversity obligations under the Bar Code of Conduct.
+Whether you are looking to join us in the short-term for a mini-pupillage or work experience or if you are seeking a more long-term association with Chambers, all applications will be considered in accordance with our Tenancy & Pupillage Handbook and Chambers’ Equality & Diversity obligations under the Bar Code of Conduct.

 In order to assist us in complying with our equality aims and obligations, we would be grateful if all applicants could complete our Equal Opportunities Monitoring Form.